Karaoke-Manager/karman/api/01-api.md

 - **Entity List**: `/<entities>/` returns a paginated list of `entity` (possibly filtered)
 - **Entity Details**: `/<entities>/<id>` returns details for a single entity with the specified id
-- **Entity Attribute**: `/<entities>/<id>/<attribute>` returns the value of a specific attribute

-Most details of an entity should be retrievable via the entity details endpoint (e.g. the title and duration of a song).
-However large-valued attributes (or non-JSON attributes) can only be retrieved via the entity attribute endpoint.
-For example you might fetch a song’s artwork via `/songs/123/artwork`.

-==RFC==: It might make more sense to include binary attributes as an URL.
-For example a song might have an `artworkURL` pointing to an URL for the artwork.
-This might be useful if one were to implement a CDN for delivering static files.

 ## Pagination